katydecorah/katydecorah.github.io/code/_posts/2021-06-12-improve-documentation-with-failed-searches.md

   - Mapbox
 ---

-Does your site have search?
-Do you track searches with no results?
+Do you track searches with no results on your site?
 To the Mapbox documentation team, it's an interesting dataset.
-We can learn what the user wants but cannot find.
-Sometimes it's a JavaScript framework that we don't have an example for yet or a different way to phrase the concept of a marker.
-In response, we can then add content or add a synonym set for the term so the user is able to find what they want.
+We can learn what the user wants, but cannot find, and then turn those failed searches into improvements.

+Sometimes a user will search for a JavaScript framework that we don't have an example for yet or they use different phrasing.
+We can then add content or a synonym set so the user can find what they want.

-Over the past several weeks, the documentation team has improved how we triage searches with no results.
+Our team recently improved how we triage searches with no results.
 By focusing on improving data quality, response time, and holding ourselves accountable, we are building a more meaningful solution to improving documentation with failed searches.

 ## Is this a metric?